Fusion-Data-Company/Bristol-Development-AI-Platform/test-company-ai-integration.md

 - Elite extraction engine: Processed financial data from 2 property URLs
 - All results stored in Comparables Annex with proper source tracking

-The Bristol AI agent now has fully functional, non-placeholder scraping capabilities.
+The Your Company AI agent now has fully functional, non-placeholder scraping capabilities.